Foreign policy of the Nixon administration: Vietnam

 At the time Nixon took office, there were over 500,000 American soldiers in Southeast Asia.
 Over 30,000 U.S. military personnel serving in the Vietnam War had been killed since 1961, with approximately half of those deaths occurring in 1968.
 The war was broadly unpopular in the United States, with widespread, sometimes violent protests taking place on a regular basis.
 The Johnson administration had agreed to suspend bombing in exchange for negotiations without preconditions, but this agreement never fully took force.
 According to Walter Isaacson, soon after taking office, Nixon had concluded that the Vietnam War could not be won and he was determined to end the war quickly.
 Conversely, Black argues that Nixon sincerely believed he could intimidate North Vietnam through the Madman theory.
 Regardless of his opinion of the war, Nixon wanted to end the American role in it without the appearance of an American defeat, which he feared would badly damage his presidency and precipitate a return to isolationism.
 He sought some arrangement which would permit American forces to withdraw, while leaving South Vietnam secure against attack.

 In mid-1969, Nixon began efforts to negotiate peace with the North Vietnamese, but negotiators were unable to reach an agreement.
 With the failure of the peace talks, Nixon implemented a strategy of "Vietnamization," which consisted of increased U.S. aid and Army of the Republic of Vietnam (ARVN) troops taking on a greater combat role in the war.
 To great public approval, he began phased troop withdrawals by the end of 1969, sapping the strength of the domestic anti-war movement.
 Despite the failure of Operation Lam Son 719, which was designed to be the first major test of the ARVN since the implementation of Vietnamization, the drawdown of American soldiers in Vietnam continued throughout Nixon's tenure.

 Vietnamization

 1971

 During the quiet year 1971 that saw the removal of nearly all American ground forces, Hanoi was building up forces for a full-scale invasion of the South.
 In late March 1972, the People's Army of Vietnam (PAVN) launched a major cross-border conventional surprise attack on the South.
 They expected the peasants to rise up and overthrow the government; they did not.
 They expected the South's army to collapse; instead the ARVN fought very well indeed.
 They did not expect heavy US bombing, which disrupted their plans and forced a retreat.

 In 1971 Nixon sent massive quantities of hardware to the ARVN, and gave Thieu a personal pledge to send air power if Hanoi invaded.
-The National Liberation Front of South Vietnam (NLF) and Viet Cong had largely disappeared.
-They controlled a few remote villages, and contested a few more, but the Pentagon estimated that 93% of the South's population now lived under secure GVN control.
-The guerrilla war had been decisively won by GVN.
 The year 1971 was eerily quiet, with no large campaigns, apart from a brief ARVN foray into Laos to which was routed by the PAVN.